DoyeDesigns/Basketball-Scoreboard/README.md

 # Basketball Scoreboard
 This is an application built using basic javascript concepts such as functions and increment.

-It is used to record the scores of teams in a basketball match.
+It is used to record the scores of teams in a basketball game.

 ## App features